logichub/brande-help-center/section-7-agency/custom-checklists-workflows.md

 ## Assign a Checklist to a Project

-Once you've created checklist templates, assign them to projects:

-1. Create a new project or open an existing project
+Once you've created checklist templates, apply them to a project from inside the project itself:
-2. Look for **Checklists** section (or similar)
-3. Click **Assign Checklist** or **+ Add Checklist**
-4. Select the template from the dropdown (shows all templates you've created)
-5. Click **Add**

-The checklist now appears in the project.

-[NEEDS REVIEW: exact UI for assigning checklists to projects]
+1. Open the project
+2. Open the project's **Tasks** dialog from the toolbar
+3. In the **Select a Template** dropdown, choose the template you want to apply
+4. Click **Apply Template**

+A new task is created on the project for every task in the template.
+You can also click **Create Template** from this dialog to jump to the template editor.

+Applying multiple templates is supported — each apply appends new tasks to the project.
+Editing a template afterwards does not retroactively update tasks on projects that have already had it applied.

 ## Use Checklists During Project Work